What Types of Activities Will My Child Do?

 MULTISYLLABIC WORK

 Research does not support teaching all of the laborious rules of syllable division and the naming of syllables (open syllable, closed syllable, etc.) as it adds too much strain on working memory and there are too many cases where words do not follow the traditional syllable ‘rules’.
-Instead, I teach a more natural and flexible syllable division procedure in order to help read, pronounce, and understand unfamiliar words.
+Instead, I teach a more natural and flexible syllable division procedure to help read, pronounce, and understand unfamiliar words.

-VOCABULARY and COMPREHENSION
+VOCABULARY

-I carefully choose words for word study that will be useful for building students’ vocabulary.
-There are many high-utility words that we may see in print, but that do not occur often in oral speech.
-Words like: contradict, retrospect, inevitable, absurd, reluctant, morsel, quiver, etc. Exposure and practice with these types of words expand children’s background knowledge, ability to understand and use language on a deeper level, and helps their comprehension of advanced texts.
+Exposure and practice with these types of words expand children’s background knowledge, ability to understand and use language on a deeper level, and helps their comprehension of advanced texts.
 Vocabulary work will be reinforced at home with additions to your child’s poetry book.

-Comprehension is, essentially, the main goal of reading.
 Students need to know how to relate to text on a deeper level than just retelling and answering a few surface questions.
-We’ll learn different ways to connect to text, use our schemas and make inferences, question what we read, and determine its importance.
+We’ll learn different ways to connect to text, use our schemas and make inferences, monitor understanding, question what we read, and determine its importance.

 WRITING, PUNCTUATION, and GRAMMAR